Program: Rhythm, Culture and the Number 5

 Keith Terry (Jazz, Body Music), Evie Ladin (Appalachian), Omar Ledezma (Afro-Venezuelan), Bryan Dyer (Beatbox) and Amber Hines (African-American Spiritual).
 Available for Assemblies, Workshops, Residencies and Family Dance Parties.
 Contact us for pricing and availability.

-Click to download high-resolution image.
+Click to download full-resolution image.

 Crosspulse Percussion Ensemble History